vic-ma/howtodismantle.github.io/_posts/2024-04-08-Integrating-Node-RED-and-Peakboard-Part-II-Sending-Alerts-to-an-Peakboard-application.md

 ![image](/assets/2024-04-08/020.png)

 Let's jump into the function.
 The two parameters are available in the block tree on the right side.
+Here's what the script does:
-The functionality we're building is quite simple.
-When the Priority value is 'A' we make the background red, otherwise we make it transparent.
-The Message value is just assigned to the text field and a "Alert Processed" message is returned to the caller.
-That's it.
+1. When the Priority value is `A`, we make the background red.
+Otherwise, we make it transparent.
+2. We assign the message value is to the text field, and an "Alert Processed" message is returned to the caller.

 ![image](/assets/2024-04-08/030.png)